 - Assisting in evaluation and treatment of outpatient and emergency admissions.

 - Alternating rotation through the emergency anesthesia schedule.

 - Provide after-hours ambulatory emergency service (minimum two nights per week).

 Our philosophy is that interns are an important part of our team of doctors and not just observers.
 As the year progresses and the interns’ skill set increases, their responsibilities will increase.
 We also believe that interns are human beings, and although our interns work very hard, they also have personal time off.
 Each intern has one-night off-call a week and one three-day weekend off each month.
 They are also allowed three days for continuing education and five days for vacation for personal affairs or interviews.
 We do provide living quarters within a short distance of the clinic.

 Minimum qualifications include graduation from an AVMA-accredited college of veterinary medicine, passing the North American Veterinary Licensing Examination, and a Florida veterinary license.
 Qualified applicants should submit a curriculum vitae, three letters of reference, and a letter of intent regarding the applicant’s future career interest no later than December 1.
 An extern visit or interview prior to the January selection is preferred.

-Complete the Join Our Team form or email Dr. Leann Kuebelbeck at email@example.com.
+Complete the Join Our Team form or email Dr. Melissa Restifo at firstname.lastname@example.org.